 Professional and amateur groups used this material to put on their shows.
 Cuts, stage directions, English translations, added songs, or other changes were routinely made to customize performances.
 These can be seen in the numerous annotations to the published and manuscript materials, and in the multiple editions of piano-vocal scores and scripts, including those made for specific traveling companies, such as the Seguin Opera Troupe and the Emma Abbott Opera Company.

 The digital Tams-Witmark/Wisconsin Collection has just begun!
 Sample pages of promptbooks, directors’ scores, set designs, scripts and dialog parts may be viewed by clicking the browse link above.
 Kerker’s Belle of New York is the first show to have all pages of every component digitized: orchestra parts, dialogue parts, vocal scores, vocal parts, chorus parts and promptbooks.
 More shows are in the scanning queue.

-To see the complete listing of everything in the Collection, search “tams witmark” in MadCat, the Library’s legacy catalog.
+To see the complete listing of everything in the Collection, see the Library Catalog.
 WorldCat also includes all the collection information.
 Google searches sometimes work, but not always, so please double check with us.